remix-run/react-router/docs/API.md

 ##### `push(pathnameOrLoc)`
 Transitions to a new URL, adding a new entry in the browser history.

+The path here is absolute, not relative.
+Eg - if you are at route 'A' and want to go to route 'B', call `router.push('/A/B')`

 ```js
 router.push('/users/12')
 // or with location descriptor